Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:** The first one (the correct option) returns the list of the values (the letters).
 The rest of the options return a list of the keys.

-#### Q111.
-THen an array is large, NumPy will not print the entire array when given the built-in `print` function.
+#### Q110.
+When an array is large, NumPy will not print the entire array when given the built-in `print` function.
 What function can you use within NumPy to force it to print the entire array?

 - [ ] `set_printparams`
 - [x] `set_printoptions`
 - [ ] `set_fullprint`
 - [ ] `setp_printwhole`

-#### Q112.
+#### Q111.
 When would you use a try/except block in code?

 - [x] You use `try/except` blocks when you want to run some code, but need a way to execute different code if an exception is raised.
 - [ ] You use `try/except` blocks inside of unit tests so that the unit testes will always pass.